Bakkiyaraj Kannan

 Bakkiyaraj Kannan (born 2 April 1987) is an Indian film director who works in Tamil film industry.
 He has directed two films: Remo (2016) and Sulthan (2021).

 Personal life

 Kannan married Asha in October 2020.

 Career

 When studying S.R.M.
 College & MGR Movie Television Institute Kannan forayed into films.
-He began working as an associate director to Atlee for Raja Rani (2013).
+He began working as an associate director to Sundar C and Atlee for Kalakalappu (2012) and Raja Rani (2013).

 He made his directional debut with Remo (2016).
-The film starred Sivakarthikeyan, Keerthy Suresh, Sathish, Anson Paul.
+The film stars Sivakarthikeyan and Keerthy Suresh.
 Which was an commercial success at the box-office.
 He earned a nomination for the Best Tamil Debut Director at the 6th South Indian International Movie Awards.
 He also has won Edison Awards for Best Debut Director, for the film.

-Kannan's next film as a director was Sulthan (2021).The film starred Karthi, Rashmika Mandanna, Nepoleon, Lal, Yogi Babu.
-Which opens a mixed to positive reviews, but was a decent hit at the box-office.
+Kannan's next film as a director was Sulthan (2021).
+The film stars Karthi and Rashmika Mandanna.
+The film opened to mixed to positive reviews, but was a decent hit at the box-office due to the closure of theatres because of COVID 19 pandemi.<.

+On 14 April 2024, it was announced that Kannan would be directing his next film under Lokesh Kanagaraj's banner, G Squad.
+Titled Benz, it will star Raghava Lawrence in the lead role.
+On 30 October 2024, it was confirmed that Benz would be a part of the Lokesh Cinematic Universe.